Skip to main content

 Prevention

 There is no way to prevent Marfan syndrome.
-Marfan patients and their relatives may wish to seek genetic counseling to talk about their risk of passing the disorder to their children.
+People with Marfan syndrome and their relatives may wish to seek genetic counseling to talk about their risk of passing the disorder to their children.
 A person with Marfan syndrome has a 50% risk of passing the abnormal gene to child.
 Complications of Marfan syndrome may be prevented with proper care; as examples, medications to lower blood pressure may prevent expansion of an aortic aneurysm and surgery to repair an expanding aneurysm may prevent aortic rupture.

 Treatment